mrz1277/ujet-doc/README.md

 #Initial setup on the web (for both of iOS and Android)
 When a user schedules a call, UJET will send a notification to the mobile phone at the scheduled time.
 To enable the notification, you should open an API for notification and register your hosting app information.
 Please visit [setup page](http://staging.ujet.co/#/manager/company) and update the following information:
 * API URL
-* app_id, secret_key, access_token for oAuth
+* Oauth - app_id, secret_key, access_token
-* or username, password for Basic Auth/Digest Auth
+* Basic Auth, Digest Auth - username, password

 #Setup for iOS
 ## Installation with CocoaPods